snikch/revel-redis/README.md

 ##############################################
 ```

+If you want to use an environment variable instead of a hardcoded conf value, see https://revel.github.io/manual/appconf.html#environment-variables

 Now in any controller you want some Redis action, import the library, and add the `RedisController` to your controller struct.

 ```go